Authored by the expert who managed and guided the team behind the Spain Property Pack

 What is the average housing price in Malaga in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from authoritative sources like Idealista, Colegio de Registradores, and Tinsa, which we manually cross-checked for accuracy.
+We are writing this as of 2026, using the latest data we collected from official sources, property portals and market reports that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Malaga.